JNRowe/blanco/README.rst

 * Morgan Lane

-If I've forgotten to include your name I wholeheartedly apologise.
-Just drop me an mail_ and I'll update the list!
+If I’ve forgotten to include your name I wholeheartedly apologise.
+Just drop me an mail_ and I’ll update the list!

 Bugs
 ----